Mozu/Mozu.Integrations.Quickbooks/README.md

 Quickbooks-Integration
 ======================

 This application is an extension of Mozu.
-It integrates orders and customers with Quickbooks via tne Quickbooks webconnector.
+It integrates orders and customers with Quickbooks via the Quickbooks webconnector.
 Here is a good technical overview of the architeture, http://wiki.consolibyte.com/wiki/doku.php/quickbooks_web_connector.
 This application is a java solution that is deployed as a war file into your favorite container or application server.

 ## Requirements
 * Windows to host: